Citytracking/311Dashboard/README.md

 of your setup
 3. Initially, try to get the last two week's worth of data with the update_postgres_sf.py script.
 If today's date is August 1st, 2013, run `python update_postgres_sf.py -e 2013-08-01 -n 14`
+4. Remember that you can use this same script to update the data in the future.